Seeing Through the Glass

 Have you ever noticed that when ‘life as it looks’ falls away, we get to open the gift of new eyes?
 Getting smacked in the face hurts, but it also wakes us up from all the stories in our heads.
 It’s a beeline to the now, to what’s real and ever present.
 Call me crazy, but I secretly love the freshness, that opening into a new way of being, even when it comes in the midst of torrential weather.
 I’ve fallen in love with the freedom that emerges as we find a new landing, one that’s shaped out of less illusion and more truth.

 Four years ago today I finished chemotherapy for stage four ovarian cancer.
 That time reminds me a lot of this time; waves of panic, waves of uncertainty, waves of chaos, waves of God.
 But I notice, this time around, I’m not so scared of getting soaked.
 The waves are still coming, but I’m less afraid of being afraid, or frustrated, or stir crazy, or lost.
 I have a cleaner sense of what I can rely on, what won’t fall apart.
-And, wow, do I love the pervading peace of not being afraid to be human.
+And, wow, do I love the pervading peace of being less afraid to be human.

 I don't give myself credit for a gentler experience or even for still being alive, in the same way I don’t blame my beautiful friend who died of cancer a few weeks ago.
 Death and grace are beyond our ken.
 It’s what I’ve woken up to, beneath it all, that has me smitten.
 Call it love, call it God, call it life, call it grace, call it the real you and me, call it whatever you want.
 It’s caught my eye enough to entice me to look right at it, and I can’t look away.